cshum/rodabase/README.md

 * `_from` (gets from) nearest gets-from dependency.
 Generated on write operation from a replicated document.
 * `_after` (write after) `seq` of previous local write for keeping track of execution order.

-Rodabase exposes replication mechanism as Node.js object stream.
+Rodabase exposes replication mechanism as Node.js object streams.
 Transports can be implemented based on application needs, such as [socket.io transport](https://github.com/cshum/roda-replicate-socketio) for realtime changing documents.

 #### .clockStream()